+The Express 250 touchscreen and charging cables are accessible at a height of less than 1219 mm (48 in) from the ground.
 This complies with American Disability Act (ADA) requirements, if the station is installed at grade.
-If your installation must comply with ADA standards, or the disability access regulations for other regions, consider this when designing the height of the pad or when planning a wall-mounted installation.
+If your installation must comply with ADA standards, or the disability access regulations for other regions, consider this when designing the height of the pad.

-Also consider site design factors such as placement of bollards, wheel stops, or other vehicle obstacles when planning charging station access for disabled parking stalls.
+Also consider site design factors such as placement of bollards, wheel stops or other vehicle obstacles when planning charging station access for disabled parking stalls.
 Check disability access regulations for guidance on the clearances needed for wheelchair access to charging cables and user interfaces.